 Summer provides a much needed opportunity to be a bit unscheduled, explore, and reconnect.
 Those 8 weeks (or so) are valuable.
 But, all that recharging can be done without loosing those wonderful skills your children acquired during the school year.

-Lumen Literacy is offering services over the summer from June 1 through July 15, and August 5 through 9.
 Services offered are listed below.
 Lesson plans will be adapted to the specific needs of your child.

 Summer enrichment can happen at home, too.
 Here are some suggestions to prevent brain drain-